smladeoye/yii2-paystack/README.md

 There are seven operations available that can be performed which have been grouped based on Paystack's own grouping.
-Each of the operations also have their individual methods that can be called for performing different actions (create, list -- fetchAll, fetch, update,...) which can accepts all the necessary parameters as an array.
+Each of the operations also have their individual methods that can be called for performing different actions (create, list -- fetchAll, fetch, update,...) which can accept all the necessary parameters as an array.

 The following are the available operations and methods (all sample codes are based on the demo configuration above):

-1.	customer:   To initiatiate any customer operation:
+1. **customer**:   To initiatiate any customer operation:

 ```php
 $paystack = Yii::$app->paystack;